Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Conclusion

 \section{Conclusion}

-We introduce a novel task definition for exposé and review scoring in an educational context and present the first public dataset, \nameDataset, of student research exposés and feedback, accompanied by human assessment scores that are based on the fine-grained grading schema we develop.
+We introduce a novel task definition for teaching and assessment of exposé and feedback writing skills, and present the first public dataset, \nameDataset, of student exposés and feedback, accompanied by human assessment scores based on the fine-grained grading schema we develop.

 By integrating drafting, feedback, and revision into a single resource, \nameDataset enables pedagogically grounded research on writing and feedback in higher education and provides a unified framework that allows for a joint study of feedback and \expose{} writing quality.
-Although the dataset is collected in the Computer Science domain, the task formulation and the assessment framework are general enough to inform the development of assessment models in other areas.
+We also outline a range of tasks enabled by \nameDataset.
+Although the dataset is collected in the Computer Science domain, the task formulation and the assessment framework are general enough to inform the development of models in other areas.
+We establish baseline performance with state-of-the-art LLMs on \expose{} and review scoring tasks.
+Our resource, findings and models pave the path for the holistic study of computational support for academic writing and feedback.

-We establish baseline performance with state-of-the-art LLMs: models achieve high agreement with human raters on criteria that do not require in-domain expertise, while higher expert-level criteria remain challenging.
-Our findings provide insight and recommendations for classroom deployment.